Business Modeling

 Step 1: Define the Total Concept

 Look at your identity, mission, vision, and business idea.
-How would you name the total concept (business architecture) of your business?
-For example DronePizzaNow! - 100% online easy-to-order B2C pizza delivery by drones.
+How would you name your business's total concept (business architecture)?
+For example, DronePizzaNow! - 100% online, easy-to-order B2C pizza delivery by drones.
 This total concept includes and excludes things.
 This total concept reveals the benefits for the customer and some technologies.
 Now we have something to work on.

 Step 2: Detail The Total Concept Into At Least 3 Concepts

 Try to think of your three worlds.
-What are the key players, roles, places, locations, functions, processes, the partial goods stream, and the partial value stream in that world?
+What are the world's key players, roles, places, locations, functions, processes, partial goods, and partial value streams?
 And what (sub) concepts do you want to use in these worlds: easy online ordering for the consumer, zero waste for the producer, and self-employment in the delivery world?
-You have the say in this, as you are designing your business model.
+You have a say in this as you are designing your business model.
 You see that the sky is the limit.
 If you know of concepts you can use them, if you don't, you can't.
 So be sure to read and watch a lot of business ideas and new technologies.

 Step 3: Look up and change the Concept Principles

-Every concept (like online ordering, zero waste, etc..) has a way it works producing the beneficiary result.
+Every concept (like online ordering, zero waste, etc..) has a way it works, producing the beneficiary result.
 To be able to really design and implement a concept successfully in your company, you have to know its principle (the way it works).
 Literature holds that secret on concepts.
-So be sure to read a lot about the concepts you use in your design.
+So, read a lot about the concepts you use in your design.
 If you are confident, you might even change the principle of the concept a bit so it suits you better.

 Step 4: Detail the Concept Elements